LiviaMedeiros/poteto/README.md

 Just to mirror `GET` and `READ`.
 They are different in the same way, but there shouldn't be any benefits in using `WRITE`.

+Also `PUT` supports `Range` header which allows it to write in user-defined file positions.

 ## Why is it called like that

 No particular reason.